SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 * Use best practices

 ### The Execution
-Now you have a few bullet points, go outside and record a quick video from your memory.
+Now you have a few bullet points, go outside and record a quick video from memory.
 Make sure to mention the question at the start so people have a little context.

 Take a few takes until it feels right and there you go, that's your elevator pitch!